PiJoules/pennappsxiii/README.md

 A simple budgeting tool that takes transaction information directly from one's financial institution, and offers low-cost retail suggestions to budgeters.

-Made by Eric Timmerman, Leonard Chan, Alaina Silverman, and Chetan Parakh.
+Made by Eric Timmerman, Leonard Chan, Alaina Silverman, and Chetan Parakh during PennApps XIII (Spring 2016).